Student Post: Cleantech Mentors Abound in San Diego

 If you ask most people about the future, they won’t always know what to tell you.
 As a college student (Go UC San Diego!), I have only a vague sense of what I want to do and where I want to be.
 If you had asked me six months ago what that was, I would have given you a decidedly unsure answer based on generalized and probably misinformed ideas of what lies outside of the classroom.
 “Something something, chemical engineering… something something clean technology… something something make the world a better place.”

 Ordinary but hardworking people from all walks of life told me their stories; how they competed in a globalized economy, researched the right chemical pathway to induce a perfect reaction, pitched to countless investors, and succeeded or failed at landing in a niche market in San Diego.
 Just last week I got to meet one of the candidates in San Diego’s mayoral race, Councilman David Alvarez.
-At the meeting co-hosted by CleanTECH San Diego and Sullivan Solar Power, I listened in as a group of people representing sectors ranging from transportation to biofuels made their case for what they believe is needed to help keep our city growing strong as a leader in clean technology.
+At the meeting hosted by Cleantech San Diego, I listened in as a group of people representing sectors ranging from transportation to biofuels made their case for what they believe is needed to help keep our city growing strong as a leader in clean technology.
 Experiences like these have not only helped me put faces behind names and a team behind each project, they also helped me figure out my small piece in the giant puzzle that is our clean technology economy.